nandabritto/Search_your_brand/TESTING.md

 #### Wrong or missing keys

-Apart from the Twitter API error, any error raised from Google Spreadsheets API doesn't stop the app to run.
+Apart from the Twitter API error, any error raised from Google Spreadsheets API doesn't prevent the app to run.
 In this way, the error only will be raised if the user chooses to save data on google spreadsheets.
 In this scenario, a message will be delivered to inform it.
 All other features can run without problems and data can be viewed on the terminal.

 <img src="images/readme_images/testing/e_gcreds.png">